xta0/xta0.me/_posts/2020-02-10-Paper-Reading-01.md

 High-performance GPUs continue to play an important role in the success of deep learning.
 It may seem natural that mobile GPUs play a similar part for edge neural network inference.
 However, today nearly all Android devices run inference on mobile CPUs due to the performance limitations of mobile GPUs as well as programmability and software challenges.

 Figure 4 shows the peak performance ratio between CPUs and GPUs across Android SoCs.
 In a median device, the GPU provides only as much theoretical GFLOPS performance as its CPU.
 23% of the SoCs have a GPU at least twice as performant as their CPU, and only 11% have a GPU that is 3 times as powerful than its CPU

+Realizable mobile GPUs performance is further bottlenecked by limited memory bandwidth capacities.
+Unlike high-performance discrete GPUs, no dedicated high-bandwidth memory is available on mobile.
+Moreover, <mark>mobile CPUs and GPUs typically share the same memory controller, competing for the scarce memory bandwidth.</mark>